anvaka/ngraph.pixi/README.md

 * Renderer currently works with `PIXI.Graphics`, which does not let rendering custom text on the screen
 * `PIXI.Graphics` has decent pressure on garbage collector, since all primitives are rerendered on each frame.
-This can be improved by impleleming custom `PIXI.DisplayObject` - [more info](https://github.com/GoodBoyDigital/pixi.js/issues/479#issuecomment-31973283)
+This can be improved by implementing custom `PIXI.DisplayObject` - [more info](https://github.com/GoodBoyDigital/pixi.js/issues/479#issuecomment-31973283)
 * Mouse/touch events are not exposed externally from the renderer.
 It will be nice to let clients of this library to react on user actions.
 * While all `ngraph` family modules are heavily tested, this one is lacking tests.
-Still trying to find out what test runner woudl suit better.
+Still trying to find out what test runner would suit better.

 # license